 Do you need a skilled and experienced criminal lawyer to help you avoid the negative consequences of a felony conviction in the state of Ohio?
 If so, please call James D. Owen, LLC, today to set up a free consultation at our offices in Columbus.
 We know what it takes to win cases like yours.

 Defenses Against Felony Charges in Ohio

 When Ohio residents get arrested on felony charges, they can often get their cases dismissed by:

 - Arguing that the prosecution does not have sufficient evidence to convict them

 - Claiming that the prosecution violated their constitutional rights

 - Proving that they were in another location when the crime happened

 When you obtain legal representation from James D. Owen, LLC, we will be happy to review your criminal case and recommend the right defense strategy for you.
 To get started, all you need to do is give us a call or send us a message online.

 A Columbus Felony Lawyer You Can Count On

-When you need an experienced Columbus felony lawyer to help you fight back against the accusations of the state of Ohio, there is only one place you need to turn – Koenig & Owen, LLC.
+When you need an experienced Columbus felony lawyer to help you fight back against the accusations of the state of Ohio, there is only one place you need to turn – James D. Owen, LLC.
 Our team has the knowledge and experience required to handle your case – no matter how complex it might be.
 Give us a call today to set up a free initial consultation and learn more about the many ways we can assist you.